-Since 2008, and following dramatic increases in prices, international commodities markets systems have been changing after decades of relative indifference.
-According to Engel's law, food price trends have a major impact on the food security of the world's poorest people (McMichael and Schneider, 2011; Nelson et al., 2010; FAO, 2009a; Headey and Fan, 2008, Zolin, 2012, Doeward, 2013).
+Since 2008, and following dramatic increases in prices, international commodities markets systems have begun changing after decades of relative indifference.
+According to Engel's law, high food trends have a major impact on the food security of the world's poorest people (McMichael and Schneider 2011; Nelson et al. 2010; FAO 2009a; Headey and Fan 2008; Zolin 2012; Doeward 2013).

-The reasons for high, volatile food prices are manifold and widely analyzed by the abundance of literature on the subject (Gilbert, 2010, Andreosso-O'Callaghan and Zolin, 2010a, FAO, 2009b, World Bank 2010a), that deals essentially with imbalances in demand and supply.
+The reasons for high, volatile food prices are manifold and widely analyzed by the abundance of literature on the subject (Gilbert 2010; Andreosso-O'Callaghan and Zolin 2010a; FAO 2009b; World Bank 2010a), that deals essentially with imbalances in demand and supply.
 On the demand side, a factor with a huge impact on the global demand for food, is the change in diet, especially in emerging countries where, an increase of per capita income corresponds to an increase in the demand for animal-based foods.
 Also on the demand side, the production of biofuels, aimed at compensating for the limited resources of non-renewable energy, has helped to push up the requests for energy resources production.
-In recent years, among the supply determinants in developing countries, such as low and stagnating productivity, weak rural and agricultural infrastructure and markets, trade restrictions, speculation based on food financial instruments and rising oil prices, land came to the fore because of its quantity scarce productive factor.
+In recent years, among the supply determinants in developing countries, such as low and stagnating productivity, weak rural and agricultural infrastructure together with market andtrade restrictions, speculation based on food, financial instruments and rising oil prices, land has come to the fore because of its quantity scarce productive factor.

-As the demand for land increases, its limited supply pushes the price up, thus fueling speculation that mainly affects countries where land prices are lower.
+As the demand for food increases, demand for land increases and pushes prices up, thus fuelling speculation that mainly affects countries where land prices are lower.
 The African continent has seen a rapid increase in foreign investment in fertile and less expensive lands.
-Investments could be perceived positively, because of the introduction of technical innovations (World Bank, 2010b).
-The phenomenon of land grabbing, however, has few selected enthusiasts.
+Investments could be perceived positively, because of the introduction of technical innovations (World Bank 2010b), but the phenomenon has few selected enthusiasts.
 As a result of the impact it has on local populations, it forces small farmers to compete with companies/organizations (public or private) with highly professional skills and plentiful financial resources putting the former at an extreme disadvantage.

-Our analysis of land grabbing, and its implications on food and/or energy security, focuses on China and India .
-China ranks first (or sometimes second) as the world's largest consumer of agricultural products, mainly owing to its large population.
-China is also experiencing a shift in its eating patterns where the consumption of traditional staples (such as rice, wheat) is decreasing in favor of other products such as meat, fruit and processed food.
-India is an important consumer of agricultural commodities, also due to its large population; it is one of the world's largest consumers of tea, sugar, wheat, rice, cotton and palm oil.
+Our analysis of land investment, and its implications on food and/or energy security, focuses on China and India.
+China ranks first (or in some cases second) as the world's largest consumer of agricultural products, mainly owing to its large population.
+China is also experiencing a shift in its eating patterns where the consumption of traditional staples (such as rice, wheat) is decreasing in favour of other products such as meat, fruit and processed food.
+India is an important consumer of agricultural commodities, also because of its sizeable population; it is one of the world's largest consumers of tea, sugar, wheat, rice, cotton and palm oil.
 From a general point of view, the economic rise of these countries is creating a growing demand for raw materials and commodities.
-It is predicted (FAO, 2009c) that demand for cereals will increase by 3 billion tons by 2050 (about 2,1 billion tons in 2009) and for other food products (livestock, dairy products, vegetable oils) the demand is expected to grow much faster than cereals mainly as a result of higher incomes in developing countries (such as China and India).
+It is predicted (FAO 2009c) that demand for cereals will increase by 3 billion tons by 2050 (about 2,1 billion tons in 2009) and for other food products (livestock, dairy products, vegetable oils) the demand is expected to grow even faster mainly as a result of higher incomes in developing countries.

-The paper aims to highlight the behavior of China and India -which are among the most important emerging countries in terms of economic growth, concentration of population and surface area- with regard to the land grabbing phenomenon.
-We have aimed to identify those macroeconomic indicators (such as biofuels production, food price index, GDP per capita, cereals production and crude oil prices, usually referred in order to explain the trend) which best exemplify how they can affect the two countries analyzed in the rush for land.
+The paper aims to highlight the behaviour of China and India -which are among the most important emerging countries in terms of economic growth, concentration of population and surface area - with regard to the large-scaleland investment phenomenon.
+We have aimed to identify those macroeconomic indicators (such as biofuels production, food price index, GDP per capita, cereals production and crude oil prices, usually referred to in order to explain the trend) which best exemplify how they can affect the two countries analyzed in the rush for land.